 But aren’t your English proficiency test scores suitable enough to secure admission?

 Not to worry.
 Irish universities offer Pre-sessional English language programs.
 These short-term courses are designed to help you gain the skills needed to prepare for exams like IELTS, TOEFL, DET, and PTE.

 Study gaps don’t matter for Irish universities!

-As long as you can provide a good explanation for the gap between your last academic year and the time of application, you are as good as any other person without a study gap.
-Various reasons such as employment, vacation, health issues, business ventures can be used to explain your study gap.
+As long as you can explain the gap between your last academic year and the time of application, you are as good as any other person without a study gap.
+Various reasons, such as employment, vacation, health issues, and business ventures, can be used to explain your study gap.
 You can provide these reasons in your Statement of Purpose.

 Sarem Education will help Indian students with their Statements Of Purpose to study in Ireland.

-Tuition fee is the largest cost component, while other expenses like accommodation, student visa, medical insurance and the likes, typically cost between €7,000 (5 to 9 lakhs) to €12,000 per year.
+Tuition fee is the most significant cost component, while other expenses like accommodation, student visa, medical insurance, and the like typically cost between €7,000 (5 to 9 lakhs) to €12,000 per year.

-There are also independent colleges in Ireland where Indian students can study for cheaper fees.
-Provided you have the necessary work experience, colleges such as Dublin Business School, Griffith College Dublin and National College of Ireland should be a sweet deal!
+There are also independent colleges in Ireland where Indian students can study for lesser fees.
+Provided you have the necessary work experience, colleges such as Dublin Business School, Griffith College Dublin, and National College of Ireland should be a sweet deal!